AlenGano/Mandlebulb/README.md

 # Mandlebulb
-Code for rendering a mandlebulb using OpenGL and Cuda
+Code for rendering a mandlebulb using OpenGL

 (Preview of the rendering is below)